Online Learning: A Modern Introduction Using Convex Optimization: A Weaker Notion of Strong Convexity and the Online Newton Step

-where $\|\bx\|_{A_t}$ is defined as $\sqrt{\bx^\top A_t\bx}$.
-Note that this is a weaker property than strong convexity because $A_t$ depends on $\bx$.
-On the other hand, in the definition of strong convexity we want the last term to be the same norm (or Bregman divergence in the more general formulation) everywhere in the space.
+where $\|\bx\|_{\bA}$ is defined as $\sqrt{\bx^\top \bA\bx}$.
+Note that this is a weaker property than strong convexity because $\bA$ depends on $\bx$ and $\bg$.
+On the other hand, in the characterization of strong convexity in Lemma~\ref{lemma:strong_convexity}, we want the last term to be the same norm everywhere in the space.
+See also Problem~\ref{exercise:relative_strong_convexity} for a similar generalization of strong convexity.

-The rationale of this new definition is that it still allows us to build surrogate loss functions, but without requiring to have strong convexity over the entire space.
-Hence, we can think to use FTRL on the surrogate losses
+The rationale of this new definition is that it still allows us to build surrogate loss functions, but without requiring strong convexity over the entire space.
+In particular, for a suitable choice of $\bA_t$, we can think to use \ac{FTRL} on the surrogate losses